Albert-Bennett/flightbot/FlightBot.Bot/README.md

 ## To try this sample

-- In a terminal, navigate to `FlightBot`
+- In a terminal, navigate to `FlightBot.Bot`

     ```bash
     # change into project folder
-    cd # FlightBot
+    cd # FlightBot.Bot
     ```

 - Run the bot from a terminal or from Visual Studio, choose option A or B.